Limi Valley School

 Humla District, Karnali Zone, Nepal

-Citta began to support the education of three schools in Nepal in collaboration with Limi Youth Society as of June 2011.
+CITTA began supporting the education of three schools in Nepal in collaboration with the Limi Youth Society in June 2011.

-Citta will continue to maintain the three smaller schools for the youngest students; 3-7 years.
+CITTA will continue to maintain the three smaller schools for the youngest students; 3-7 years.
 These children will live at home during their early years of study.
-Local Limi teachers who will provide Tibetan cultural and language classes as a part of the curriculum.
+Local Limi teachers will provide Tibetan cultural and language classes as a part of the curriculum.

-Upper level students, classes 5-10 will be taught by Nepali government teachers who have recently been sent to the region.
-Improved conditions and ease of access will increase the quality in teaching candidates.
+Upper-level students, classes 5-10 will be taught by Nepali government teachers who have recently been sent to the region.
+Improved conditions and ease of access will increase the quality of teaching candidates.

 Economic development, specifically for women, is the third component of the HEED model (Health, Education, Economic Development) CITTA employs when partnering with communities.
-The unity school will also provide a work space for women who create traditional woven blankets called Tsook-Too made from sheep’s wool.
+The unity school will also provide a workspace for women who create traditional woven blankets called Tsook-Too made from sheep’s wool.
 CITTA is working to create a market for women who use traditional techniques.
-Tsook-Too are woven using sheep or yaks wool and are typically used as blankets to stay warm under below freezing winter temperatures.
-In the west the blankets are more applicable for use as beautiful area rugs.
+Tsook-Too rugs are woven using sheep or yak wool and are typically used as blankets to stay warm under below-freezing winter temperatures.
+In the west, the blankets are more applicable for use as beautiful area rugs.
 CITTA is taking custom orders and has created an online market to showcase designs and bring awareness to the cultural context in which they are made.
-Profits from the blankets allow women to earn a wage, and also support the limi school project.
+Profits from the blankets allow women to earn a wage and also support the limi school project.

 CITTA has a sector of the organization called “Aatmiya Nepal” which focuses solely on women’s economic development and connecting artisans to a wider market to preserve their craft and make an income without exploitation from Global retailers.
 Aatmiya will assist in the Tsook Too program and deliver items in coordination with leaders in Limi who will transport orders from the Valley to Simikot to Nepaljung and then to Kathmandu via road transport.

 In addition, CITTA plans to integrate a women’s health component as a part of the project.
-It is important women in the local communities are supported in healthy birthing and pre- and post-natal healthcare.
-The remote location of Limi and its lack of access to major healthcare facilities makes birthing-care and education extremely urgent.
+It is important women in the local communities are supported in healthy birthing and pre-and post-natal healthcare.
+The remote location of Limi and its lack of access to major healthcare facilities make birthing care and education extremely urgent.

 With increasing economic uncertainty and a pandemic that has touched every corner of the world — it is urgent to provide education and protect the fragile culture in this remote region.